adamransom/spyparsey/README.md

   `spyparsey --player plastikqs`
 - Find all replays where a player shot a civilian on Ballroom or High-Rise:

-  `spyparsey --player plastikqs --map ballroom highrise --result civilianshot`
+  `spyparsey --sniper plastikqs --map ballroom highrise --result civilianshot`
+- Find all replays where that were an "Any x/y" mode, where both bug and contact DA were completed:

+  `spyparsey --mode any --completed-missions-all bug bb`

+- Find out how many times you beat Dowsey on Balcony with bug, BB and seduce (hint, its 0):

+  `spyparsey --spy plastikqs --sniper dowsey --map balcony --result missionswin --completed-missions-all bug bb seduce`

 ## Output